Then I realize that there are three reasons:

 10:10am Apr 12, 2011

-good article
+good articleserenityjam

 10:51am Apr 12, 2011

 I must congratulate Yohanes Sulaiman for a well-written dissertation on our country's propensity to tolerate abusive people from ostentatious display of power and wealth.
+There is no excuse, therefore, for us NOT to be able to stop this nonsensical behavior.

 Media should, however, begin with this crusade.
 Some correspondents write more of the personal side of the persons who caused the scandal and make them look like "innocent victims" rather than write about the harm and injury caused on the real victims.
 Behind the scenes is money flowing to cushion the impact of a scandal and press people should remember their code of ethics.
 If a few of them receive payola or palm greasing bribe, they should be denounced as well.
 Media organizations should police their ranks against these people whose impartiality has been tainted.